carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 by J. Random Hacker" (this is noisy and distracting).
 In practice, the revision control system keeps a perfect history of who changed what, and the CREDITS.txt file describes higher-level contributions.
-If you commit a patch for someone else, please say "patch contributed by J. Random Hacker!" in the commit message.
+If you commit a patch for someone else, please follow the attribution of changes in the simple manner as outlined by the `commit messages`_ section.
 Overall, please do not add contributor names to the source code.

 Also, don't commit patches authored by others unless they have submitted the patch to the project or you have been authorized to submit them on their behalf